 With clumping litter, odour is trapped inside the clumps, whereas non-clumping litters can’t contain the smell nearly as well.

 We all love our cats, but the smell of a recently used litter tray is less than desirable.
 When using a non-clumping litter, even if you scoop out the clumps every time your cat urinates or excretes, chances are, you’ll miss some.
 Over time, even the smallest trace of urine and faeces can start to smell.

 Using a clumping litter can help to reduce that lingering odour as it clumps as soon as it comes into contact with any liquid.
 These compact clumps can then be easily removed.

 Better for your cat (and the planet!)

-Here at Natusan we love clumping litter, and we are constantly aspiring to use the most eco-friendly methods possible, all our products have quick-clumping, odour-absorbing and easy to use clumping litter.
+Here at Natusan we love clumping litter, and we are constantly aspiring to use the most sustainable methods possible, all our products have quick-clumping, odour-absorbing and easy to use clumping litter.

 The next question is, how much litter?
 Try our waste calculator to find out!

 15/06/2020 by NatuTeam